-This feature allows you to share music, pictures and videos with any devices connected to your network.
+This feature allows you to share music, pictures and videos from a USB external drive/thumb drive and/or SD card with any device connected to your network.

-- Enable Media Check this box to enable the media server feature.
-Server: - Computer Enter the media server's name.
-Name:
+Enable Media Check this box to enable the media server Server: feature.